-In an effort to accelerate the process of putting fast chargers on the ground, EVgo started Connect the WattsTM, an initiative aimed at bringing the electric vehicle charging infrastructure community together to identify best practices for charger deployment.
+To accelerate the process of putting fast chargers on the ground, EVgo started Connect the Watts, an initiative to bring the electric vehicle charging infrastructure community together to identify and deploy best practices for charger deployment.

 Best Practices for National Electric Vehicle Infrastructure Program (NEVI)

-The document below outlines best practices for state Departments of Transportation (DOTs) and their partners when administering the recently announced $5 billion NEVI program.
+We outlined some best practices for state Departments of Transportation (DOTs) and their partners when administering the $5 billion NEVI program.

 Why We Created Connect the Watts